axibase/atsd/portals/portal-settings.md

 Multi-line comments start with /* and end with */.

-Any text between /* and */ will be ignored.
+Any text between /* and */ is ignored.

 ```ls
 [widget]